Smana/smana.github.io/content/en/post/dagger-intro/index.md

 That's already super cool to benefit from numerous sources 🤩!
 These modules can be used directly or become a valuable source of inspiration for our future pipelines.

-After this brief introduction, let's move on to real use cases by starting to add tasks/functions to an existing project.
+After this brief introduction, let's move on to real use cases by starting to add functions to an existing git repository.

 ## 🦋 Daggerize an existing project